longsleep/t14g3amd-linux/Lenovo T14-G3-AMD Linux HOWTO.md

 System is still operational, but the screen (both internal and external) is black.

-It happend once so far - needs more investigation.
+It happens every once in a while - needs more investigation.

+I updated the BIOS/UEFI to the 1.29 as provided by Lenovo in their Drivers & Software download section - let's see if that changes anything.

 ## Secure boot for DKMS Kernel modules